-Fred Woods Trail is a 4 mile loop trail located near Driftwood, Pennsylvania and is rated as moderate.
-The trail is primarily used for hiking and is best used from March until November.
+Fred Woods Trail is a 7.7 mile lightly trafficked loop trail located near Emporium, Pennsylvania and is rated as moderate.
+The trail is primarily used for hiking and trail running and is best used from March until November.

 This trail has some of the most beautiful vista views I've seem.
 I plan to do it again in the fall when the foliage using full color. the rock loop is incredible also. the only drawback was that several portions of the trail were rather rocky so you had to walk with you head down so you wouldn't stumble.

 I love this trail!
 My family has made so many memories hiking on this trail and climbing the rocks that are alongside the path!
 Definitely recommend!

 was a fun trail to hike. not hard on the body and seeing the rocks and vistas was great lots of neat rocks to climb on and explore. it took us about 3and half hours to complete. oh it had great markings too.